Sophie of Mecklenburg-Güstrow: Political influence as widow

 Because of her great wealth, Dowager Queen Sophie was able to exercise considerable influence on both Danish domestic affairs and the international politics of Northern Europe during the reign of her son, Christian IV (reigned 1596–1648).
 During a period from the death of her husband in 1588 until her death forty-three years later, she was active in the political life of Denmark.
 The queen dowager maintained a constant awareness of the current political developments in Europe and in the empire, through intensive correspondence with Protestant princes and her Mecklenburg relatives.

 Domestically, Sophie influenced and supported the realm through continuous financial loans.
 Correspondence also shows that Sophie engaged in financial discussions with her son about the levying of taxes.
+Interestingly, the Danish Privy Council also granted her the concession that she was allowed to receive ambassadors and thus essentially conduct diplomacy on behalf of Denmark.
+Her extensive territories in southern Denmark also included the jurisdiction over a number of birks (judicial districts), where she held executive powers to appoint judges (birkedommer; viz. judge of a Danish District Court).

-The Dowager Queen also had political influence internationally, as a consequence of her loans to North German principalities.
-During the Thirty Years’ War, she lent money to several German Protestant princes, and among her creditors was her grandson Duke Frederick Ulrich of Brunswick-Lüneburg, who owed her 300,000 Danish rigsdaler, as well as her son-in-law John Adolf, Duke of Holstein-Gottorp, to whom she also lent 300,000 rigsdaler.
+The Dowager Queen had notable political influence internationally as a consequence of her loans to several principalities of the Holy Roman Empire, whereby she "[financed] diplomacy and war", as described by historian Merry E. Wiesner-Hanks.
+During the Thirty Years' War, she lent money to several German Protestant princes, and among her creditors was her grandson Duke Frederick Ulrich of Brunswick-Lüneburg, who owed her 300,000 Danish rigsdaler, as well as her son-in-law John Adolf, Duke of Holstein-Gottorp, to whom she also lent 300,000 rigsdaler.
 She also conducted financial dealings with the leader of the Catholic forces, Count Tilly, with whom she wanted to form a joint creditors' front.

+In December 1590, while at Brunswick attending her daughter Elizabeth's marriage to Henry Julius, Duke of Brunswick-Lüneburg, she received Scottish diplomat Sir John Skene, with whom she had previously negotiated the marriage of James VI of Scotland and Anne of Denmark.
+They conducted diplomatic discussions about consolidating a peaceful Protestant league in Europe.